awsdocs/aws-control-tower-guide/doc_source/sso.md

 For tips on planning your allocations of users, groups, and permissions, refer to [Recommendations for setting up groups, roles, and policies](roles-recommendations.md)

-For more information on how to use this service in the context of AWS Control Tower, see the following topics in the *AWS Single Sign\-On User Guide*\.
+For more information on how to use this service in the context of AWS Control Tower, see the following topics in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
 + To add users, see [Add Users](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html)\.
 + To add users to groups, see [Add Users to Groups](https://docs.aws.amazon.com/singlesignon/latest/userguide/adduserstogroups.html)\.
 + To edit user properties, see [Edit User Properties](https://docs.aws.amazon.com/singlesignon/latest/userguide/edituser.html)\.
 + To add a group, see [Add Groups](https://docs.aws.amazon.com/singlesignon/latest/userguide/addgroups.html)\.

 **Warning**
-AWS Control Tower sets up your AWS SSO directory in your home region\.
-If you set up your landing zone in another Region and then navigate to the AWS SSO console, you must change the Region to your home region\.
-Do not delete your AWS SSO configuration in your home region\.
+AWS Control Tower sets up your IAM Identity Center directory in your home region\.
+If you set up your landing zone in another Region and then navigate to the IAM Identity Center console, you must change the Region to your home region\.
+Do not delete your IAM Identity Center configuration in your home region\.

-## Things to Know About AWS SSO Accounts and AWS Control Tower<a name="sso-good-to-know"></a>
+## Things to Know About IAM Identity Center Accounts and AWS Control Tower<a name="sso-good-to-know"></a>

-Here are some good things to know when working with AWS SSO user accounts in AWS Control Tower\.
+Here are some good things to know when working with IAM Identity Center user accounts in AWS Control Tower\.
-+ If your AWS AWS SSO user account is disabled, you'll get an error message when trying to provision new accounts in Account Factory\.
-You can re\-enable your AWS SSO user in the AWS SSO console\.
++ If your AWS IAM Identity Center user account is disabled, you'll get an error message when trying to provision new accounts in Account Factory\.
+You can re\-enable your IAM Identity Center user in the IAM Identity Center console\.
-+ If you specify a new AWS SSO user email address when you update the provisioned product associated with an account that was vended by Account Factory, AWS Control Tower creates a new AWS SSO user account\.
++ If you specify a new IAM Identity Center user email address when you update the provisioned product associated with an account that was vended by Account Factory, AWS Control Tower creates a new IAM Identity Center user account\.
 The previously created user account is not removed\.
-If you prefer to remove the previous AWS SSO user email address from AWS AWS SSO, see [Disabling a User](https://docs.aws.amazon.com/singlesignon/latest/userguide/disableuser.html)\.
+If you prefer to remove the previous IAM Identity Center user email address from AWS IAM Identity Center, see [Disabling a User](https://docs.aws.amazon.com/singlesignon/latest/userguide/disableuser.html)\.
-+ AWS AWS SSO has been [integrated with Azure Active Directory](http://aws.amazon.com/blogs/aws/the-next-evolution-in-aws-single-sign-on/), and you can connect your existing Azure Active Directory to AWS Control Tower\.
++ AWS IAM Identity Center has been [integrated with Azure Active Directory](http://aws.amazon.com/blogs/aws/the-next-evolution-in-aws-single-sign-on/), and you can connect your existing Azure Active Directory to AWS Control Tower\.
-+ For more information about how the behavior of AWS Control Tower interacts with AWS AWS SSO and different identity sources, refer to the [Considerations for Changing Your Identity Source](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-considerations.html) in the AWS AWS SSO documentation\.
++ For more information about how the behavior of AWS Control Tower interacts with AWS IAM Identity Center and different identity sources, refer to the [Considerations for Changing Your Identity Source](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-considerations.html) in the AWS IAM Identity Center documentation\.

-## AWS SSO Groups for AWS Control Tower<a name="sso-groups"></a>
+## IAM Identity Center Groups for AWS Control Tower<a name="sso-groups"></a>

 AWS Control Tower offers preconfigured groups to organize users that perform specific tasks in your accounts\.
-You can add users and assign them to these groups directly in AWS SSO\.
+You can add users and assign them to these groups directly in IAM Identity Center\.
 Doing so matches permission sets to users in groups within your accounts\.
 The groups created when you set up your landing zone are as follows\.

 **AWSAccountFactory**